How to Store Tamales

 Storing Uncooked Tamales Overnight

-Sometimes after you have made the masa dough, prepared the fillings and corn husks, and have wrapped tamales, you don’t want to or have time to cook the tamales the same day.
+Sometimes you’ve made the masa, prepped the fillings and corn husks, and wrapped the tamales, but don’t have time to steam them the same day.
+That’s completely fine, I do this myself, prep one day, steam the next.

 Jalapeno and Chihuahua Cheese Tamales